 Integrating new learning modalities, tools and frameworks.
 Experiential learning & Micro-Certification

 Accelerating influence for sustainable solutions at local level

 Integrating policies, strategies and programs at the direction of impacted community stakeholdeers.

 Different approach to evalution.
 Changing the ways learning outcomes and the quality of programs are assessed

-An equity-centered delivery infrastructure is one that seeks to address racial disparities and create a more equitable distribution of resources.
-It begins with the understanding that energy, broadband, water and other essential services are fundamental needs for people in all communities.
+An equity-centered delivery of infrastructure is one that seeks to address racial disparities and create a more equitable distribution of resources.

 Procedural and Restorative Justice